allyourbankarebelongtous/pleb-vpn/README.md

 reboot the Raspiblitz (easiest), or manually start them using systemd commands to restart the timer, like so:
 `sudo systemctl restart payments-daily-lnd.timer`
+`daily` can be substituded for any timeframe from `daily`, `weekly`, `monthly`, or `yearly`, and `lnd` can be `lnd` or `cln` depending on your node implementation.
 This will restart a failed daily payment from an LND node, but will _not_ resend the failed payment.
 You can change daily or lnd to your specific timing and node implementation.

-To manually send an individual missed payment you can run the keysend script that is saved in /home/admin/pleb-vpn/payments/keysends, or to send all payments that were scheduled at a certain time you can manually run that service with the following:
+To manually send an individual missed payment you can run the keysend script that is saved in /home/admin/pleb-vpn/payments/keysends, for example:
+`sudo -u bitcoin /home/admin/pleb-vpn/payments/keysends/_035fed4_monthly_cln_keysend.sh`
+sends the monthly payment of 100 sats from my Core Lightning node each time I run that command.
+(Command needs to be run as user bitcoin or it will fail for Core Lightning nodes).

+For payments that were scheduled at a certain time you can manually run that service with the following:
 `sudo systemctl start payments-<frequency>-<lnd or cln>.service`  where `<frequency>` is either `daily`, `weekly`, `monthly`, or `yearly`, and  `<lnd or cln>` is either `lnd` if you're using LND or `cln` if you're using Core Lightning.
+This will send all `<frequency>` payments from any `<lnd or cln>` node.

 For example, to manually at any time send the payments that were scheduled on the 1st of the month to come from my Core Lightning node I would run on the command line: